KSP-KOS/KOS/doc/source/general/telnet.rst

 **Port forwarding**

-If you opt to turn off the loopback-only mode on your kOS telnet server, then you will probably also, if you have a typical home network setup, need to enable port forwarding on your router if you want people from outside your house to connect to it.
+If you opt to use a non-loopback address on your kOS telnet server, then you will probably also, if you have a typical home network setup, need to enable port forwarding on your router if you want people from outside your house to connect to it.
 (Again, think about the implications of doing so before you do it).